 Members provide meaningful contributions to the Cancer Center’s mission of reducing morbidity and mortality from cancer and addressing cancer disparities through scientific research, cancer screening and prevention, along with innovative cancer treatment.

 Members are organized into three Cancer Center research programs:

 Privileges of University of Illinois Cancer Center membership include the following:

-- Priority access to Center-funded shared resources at favorable rates and a 10% Cancer Center subsidy on regular rates.
-These state-of-the art shared resources, under the direction of Peter Gann, ScD, MD, the UI Cancer Center Associate Director for Shared Resources include the following:
+Priority access to Cancer Center-funded shared resources at favorable rates.
+Full members receive a 10% Cancer Center subsidy on regular rates.
+These state-of-the art shared resources, under the direction of Donald Vander Griend, PhD, the Cancer Center Associate Director for Shared Resources include:

-- Clinical research support for protocol development and management through the UI Clinical Trials Office, which provides a comprehensive network of support throughout the lifecycle of each clinical trial
+Clinical research support for protocol development and management through the Clinical Trials Office, which provides a comprehensive network of support throughout the lifecycle of each clinical trial.

-- Members-only funding opportunities, including the UI annual pilot project funding program
+Members-only funding opportunities, including the annual pilot project funding program.

-- Access to the UI Cancer Center Grants Development Office, which is a full-service research proposal resource for cancer-related proposal and pre-award support
+Access to the Grants Development Office, which is a full-service research proposal resource for cancer-related proposal and pre-award support.

-- Access to the new UI Cancer Center Communications team.
+Access to the Cancer Center Communications team.
 This team provides services including: